apache/pekko-http/docs/src/main/paradox/routing-dsl/source-streaming-support.md

 In this example, we want to consume this data in a streaming fashion from the request entity and also apply back pressure to the underlying TCP connection should the server be unable to cope with the rate of incoming data.
-Back pressure is automatically applied thanks to @extref[Akka Streams](akka-docs:stream/index.html).
+Back pressure is automatically applied thanks to @extref[Apache Pekko Streams](akka-docs:stream/index.html).

 Scala
 :   @@snip [JsonStreamingExamplesSpec.scala](/docs/src/test/scala/docs/http/scaladsl/server/directives/JsonStreamingExamplesSpec.scala) { #measurement-model #measurement-format }